Vaccines….are they safe? Do they work?

 - These antibodies practice on the weak germs so when the real strong disease germs, which are still out there, enter the child’s body the ready antibodies will know how to destroy them and the child will not become sick.

 - Antibodies fight infectious diseases and usually stay in a person’s system even after the disease is gone to protect him or her from getting sick again–that is immunity.
+The body also has other cells that fight illness like T cells.

 - Newborn babies are immune to many diseases because they have antibodies from their mothers—this only lasts about a year.
 The timing of the vaccine schedule is such that a child will develop immunity to a disease before he or she is most vulnerable.